brainfoolong/php-ascon/README.md

 It allows to encrypt and decrypt any kind of message.
 At kind be somewhat seen as the successor to AES encryption.
 Heavily inspired by the python implementation of Ascon by https://github.com/meichlseder/pyascon

+> Notice: This library does contain the version 1.2 of Ascon. v1.2 was a draft version and there are already newer versions of ascon.
+See https://github.com/ascon/ascon-c - I don't have time to upgrade this library to the new version.

 ## About Ascon

 Ascon is a family of [authenticated encryption](https://en.wikipedia.org/wiki/Authenticated_encryption) (AEAD)